emmajanedrews/base-template/_posts/2018-03-16-meet-michelle-toche-our-new-operations-manager.md

 Michelle is excited and charged to dive into helping us with the organization on the operations side of the business as my right-hand gal.
 As a result, **she’ll help me be able to stay even closer in touch with you all,** not to mention helping us organize a few upcoming client events.
 We’ve got a couple really fun plans in the works.

-The Wicker Homes Group is **very excited to be serving you at an even higher level.&nbsp;**Stay tuned for all sorts of developments as we continue to progress through the wonderful year of 2018.
+The Wicker Homes Group is **very excited to be serving you at an even higher level.**Stay tuned for all sorts of developments as we continue to progress through the wonderful year of 2018.

 If you have any questions or need any help, give me a shout.
 I’d love to help.